Is a Landlord Legally Able to Get the Police to Evict a Tenant?

 Residential Tenants Are Entitled to Due Process For Eviction.
 A Landlord Acts Improperly and Unlawfully By Asserting the Trespass to Property Act and Engaging the Police For Assistance In An Eviction.

-A Helpful Guide For How to Determine the Rights of a Tenant Who Resides With the Landlord In a Shared Accommodation
+Understanding the Rights of a Tenant Who Resides With the Landlord In a Shared Kitchen or Bathroom Accommodation

 There is often confusion regarding the application of the Commercial Tenancies Act upon an accommodation for personal purposes.
 Perhaps what is misunderstood is that it is the landlord who is acting in a manner of commerce by selling accommodations.
 Furthermore, the Commercial Tenancies Act applies to all tenancies as appears inherent by a broad and blanket definition of "tenant".
 Indeed, the only "tenant" relationship falling outside the Commercial Tenancies Act are those tenancies that are subject to the exception in section 2 of the Commercial Tenancies Act, being tenancies that are governed instead by the Residential Tenancies Act, 2006.
 This interplay between section 5(i) of the Residential Tenancies Act, 2006 and section 2 of the Commercial Tenancies Act, is apparent upon review of the two sections whereas each says: